operator-framework/java-operator-sdk/sample-operators/tomcat-operator/README.md

 ## Getting started / Testing

 The quickest way to try the operator is to run it on your local machine, while it connects to a local or remote Kubernetes cluster.
 When you start it, it will use the current kubectl context on your machine to connect to the cluster.

-Before you run it you have to install the CRD on your cluster by running `kubectl apply -f k8s/crd.yaml`.
+Before you run it you have to install the CRDs on your cluster by running:
+- `kubectl apply -f target/classes/META-INF/fabric8/tomcats.tomcatoperator.io-v1.yml`
+- `kubectl apply -f target/classes/META-INF/fabric8/webapps.tomcatoperator.io-v1.yml`

+The CRDs are generated automatically from your code by simply adding the `crd-generator-apt` dependency to your `pom.xml` file.

 When the Operator is running you can create some Tomcat Custom Resources.
 You can find a sample custom resources in the k8s folder.

 If you want the Operator to be running as a deployment in your cluster, follow the below steps.

 ## Build

 You can build the sample using `mvn install jib:dockerBuild` this will produce a Docker image you can push to the registry of your choice.
 The JAR file is built using your local Maven and JDK and then copied into the Docker image.

 ## Install Operator into cluster

-Run `kubectl apply -f k8s/crd.yaml` if you haven't already, then run `kubectl apply -f k8s/operator.yaml`.
+Install the CRDs as shown above if you haven't already, then run `kubectl apply -f k8s/operator.yaml`.
 Now you can create Tomcat instances with CRs (see examples above).

 ## EventSources
 The TomcatController is listening to events about Deployments created by the TomcatOperator by registering a